OFFWHITE ransomware removal instructions

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-It is recommended not to open attachments (and/or web links) that are included in irrelevant emails.
-Especially if those emails are sent from unknown, suspicious addresses.
+You are advised against opening attachments or web links that are included in irrelevant emails, especially if the emails are sent from unknown, suspicious addresses.
 Installed software must be updated and activated (if necessary) only through implemented functions and/or tools that are designed by official developers.
-Third party, unofficial activators, updaters often are designed to install malware.
-Also, it is not legal to activate licensed programs with various unofficial ('cracking') tools.
-Furthermore, files and programs should be downloaded from official, trustworthy websites, and via direct links.
-Other channels (like Peer-to-Peer networks, unofficial pages, third party downloaders, installers) can be used to proliferate malicious programs.
-Operating systems should be regularly scanned for threats with a reputable antivirus or anti-spyware suite and all detected threats removed right away.
+Third party, unofficial activators, updaters often install malware.
+Furthermore, it is illegal to activate licensed programs with unofficial ('cracking') tools.
+Files and programs should be downloaded from official, trustworthy websites and via direct links.
+Other channels (such as Peer-to-Peer networks, unofficial pages, third party downloaders, installers) can be used to proliferate malicious programs.
+Operating systems should be regularly scanned for threats with a reputable antivirus or anti-spyware suite, and all detected threats removed immediately.
 It is important to keep computer security software up to date.
 If your computer is already infected with OFFWHITE, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in OFFWHITE ransomware's text file ("OFFWHITE-MANUAL.txt"):
+Text presented in OFFWHITE ransomware text file ("OFFWHITE-MANUAL.txt"):

 Two things have happened to your company.